Peter Knowles: Early career

 Knowles was born in Fitzwilliam, West Riding of Yorkshire, into a family which was originally Rugby league-oriented, as his father played for Wakefield Trinity.
 However, the main sport in the family quickly changed to football as he and his brother, Cyril Knowles, proved to have significant football talent.
-Peter's talent was spotted by Wath Wanderers, a feeder team which trained youth players primarily for Wolverhampton Wanderers.
+Peter's talent was spotted by Mark Crook who operated the feeder team, Wath Wanderers, which trained youth players primarily for Wolverhampton Wanderers.
 In 1961, aged 16, Knowles spent a year with the youth outfit, playing under supervision from Wath's coach, Mark Crook.
 Knowles quickly caught the attention of Wolves, who in 1962 signed the 17-year-old on a six-year contract.

 Wolverhampton Wanderers

 The Wolves side he joined was just starting to slip from their position towards the top of English football.
 Therefore, manager Stan Cullis gave him his debut early in the 1963–64 season, in a victory over Leicester City.
 He scored his first goal a game later, against Bolton Wanderers in a 2–2 draw.
+Toward the close of the season he represented England at the 1964 UEFA European Under-18 Championship held in the Netherlands.
+Knowles scored in the final as England beat Spain 4-0.

 In the 1964–65 season, Wolves were relegated in last-but-one place.
 However, it was that season which saw Knowles emerge as a top class footballer.
 The teenager finished the season with six goals and set up many others.
 Despite his good form for Wolves, he was disappointed at the relegation and asked for a transfer.
 This request was rejected, allowing Knowles to build upon his success at Wolves.
 The departure of Stan Cullis, the man who originally gave Knowles his chance, was a factor in his request to leave Molineux.
 Andy Beattie took over as care-taker manager but was himself sacked after a 9-3 humiliation to Southampton in September 1965 when the position was given to Ronnie Allen who'd joined the coaching staff in the close season.

 In the 1965–66 season, it quickly became apparent that Knowles was a notch above just about everyone else playing in the Second Division.
 Among a handful of goals, he scored two hat-tricks early on in the season against Carlisle United and Derby County, making him the top scorer for the club by some way.
 His good form was interrupted however, as he endured the first big injury of his career.
 Despite missing a number of games, he managed to finish the season with 19 goals.
 Frustratingly for Knowles, Wolves did not manage to gain promotion that season, condemning him to another season of Second Division football.
 He remained at Molineux, and in the 1966–67 season Wolves finished runners-up in the Second Division and achieved promotion to the First Division.